wwpa65/Kickstarter_Challenge/README.md

 - The data were analyzed by using pivot tables poivot line charts, line charts.
 - Only the campaign outcomes in "Successful", "Failed", and "Cancelled" were used in the pivot table.
 - The parent category in the pivot table was filtered to show only "theater" as the parent category.
 The campaign outcomes were sorted in descending order.
-- Pivot line charts were created using the pivot table to visualize the trends in the outcomes (based on launch date and based on goals).
+- A Pivot line chart or a line chart were created using the pivot table to visualize the trends in the outcomes (based on launch date and based on goals).
 - For the analysis of fuinding goals, the goal amount was categorized into ranges (see below, under "analysis of Outcomes Based on Goals") and the number of successful, failed, or cancelled campaigns were counted.
+The percentage successful, failed, or cancelled campaigns were plotted against the range of the goal amount.

 Link to the spreadsheet (Kickstarter_Challenge.xlsx) is available in the repository: [Kickstarter_Challenge](Kickstarter_Challenge.xlsx)